 This chapter includes the requirements for an applicant/recipient under consortium agreements in which the recipient collaborates with one or more other organizations in carrying out the grant-supported research.
 The recipient, as the direct and primary recipient of NIH grant funds, is accountable to NIH for the performance of the project, the appropriate expenditure of grant funds by all parties, applicable reporting requirements, and all other obligations of the recipient, as specified in the NIHGPS.
-In general, the requirements that apply to the recipient, including the intellectual property requirements in IIA and the program income requirements of the award, also apply to consortium participant(s).
+In addition, the terms and conditions flow down to subrecipients in accordance with 2 CFR Part 200.101(b)(2) and 45 CFR Part 75.101 - the requirements that apply to the recipient, including the intellectual property requirements in IIA and the program income requirements of the award, also apply to consortium participant(s).
 Exceptions are noted in this chapter.
 The recipient is responsible for including the applicable requirements of the NIHGPS in its agreements with collaborating organizations (see Written Agreement in this chapter).

 Under grants that include consortium agreements:

 - The award will be made to a single recipient with a single PD/PI even though one or more organizations other than the recipient will carry out portions of the planned programmatic activity.
 When the multiple PD/PI model is used, all PD/PIs are listed on the award regardless of organization affiliation, with the Contact PD/PI so noted.

 - The prime recipient must perform a substantive role in the conduct of the planned research and not merely serve as a conduit of funds to another party or parties.
 This includes being able to provide appropriate oversight of all scientific, programmatic, financial, and administrative matters related to the grant.